ialberdiuk/Proxy-API/README.md

 # Example of API that proxies the POD IOT API

-This is an express app providing endpoints to proxy an API (POD IOT) and consume all their resources A user gets logged into the API with basic auth to retreive the x-access-key An account ID should have been already created as well as username and password provided by the Company to get a successful login retriving the token (x-access-key)
+This is an express app providing endpoints to proxy an API (POD IOT) and consume all their resources

+A user gets logged into the API with basic auth to retreive the x-access-key

+An account ID should have been already created as well as username and password provided by the Company to get a successful login retrieving the token (x-access-key)

 [API TO PROXY](https://hummingbird-staging.podgroup.com/v3/docs/swagger/index.html)